 Jeollanam-do at a Glance

-Jeollanam-do, located in the southwestern part of the Korean Peninsula, is a 'land of life' where vast plains and a rias coast formed by over 2,200 islands come together.
-Thanks to its rich natural environment since ancient times, its food culture has greatly developed, earning it the name 'land of taste.'
-It is also a 'land of art (藝鄕)' and a 'land of righteous spirit (義鄕),' where unique Namdo arts like pansori and the history of righteous armies who fought against injustice breathe.
-The diverse sights and foods provided by the fertile land and sea offer a special experience to all visitors.
+Located in the southwestern part of the Korean Peninsula, Jeollanam-do is a 'land of life' where vast plains and a ria coast created by over 2,200 islands harmonize.
+Thanks to its abundant natural environment, its food culture has greatly developed since ancient times, earning it the name 'land of taste' or 'culinary destination.'
+It is also a 'home of arts' (Yehyang) and a 'home of righteous spirit' (Euihyang), where unique arts of the Namdo region like pansori and the history of righteous armies (uibyeong) who fought against injustice breathe.
+The diverse sights and foods offered by its fertile land and sea provide a special experience to all visitors.

 Recommended for

-- Foodies: Those who want to experience the essence of taste, from Namdo Hanjeongsik to fresh seafood.
+- Foodies: Those who want to experience the essence of taste, from Namdo Hanjeongsik (Korean set meal) to fresh seafood.

 - Nature Lovers: Those who want to relax in the embrace of nature, from the beautiful gardens of Suncheonman National Garden to the blue sea of Dadohae.

-- History and Culture Explorers: Those who want to take a meaningful trip following the history of ancient temples, traditional houses, pansori, and democratization.
+- History and Culture Explorers: Those who want to take a meaningful journey following ancient temples and traditional houses, pansori, and the history of democratization.

 - Slow Travelers: Those who want to spend leisurely time along tranquil islands and beautiful coastal roads.

-- Family Travelers: Those looking for activities for all generations to enjoy together, from diverse ecological experiences to water play facilities.
+- Family Travelers: Those looking for attractions that all generations can enjoy together, from diverse ecological experiences to water play facilities.

-- KTX/SRT: From Seoul (Yongsan Station/Suseo Station), you can reach Mokpo Station, Suncheon Station, Yeosu Expo Station, or GwangjuSongjeong Station in 2 hours 30 minutes to 3 hours using KTX or SRT.
+- KTX/SRT: You can reach Mokpo Station, Suncheon Station, Yeosu Expo Station, and GwangjuSongjeong Station from Seoul (Yongsan Station/Suseo Station) in about 2 hours 30 minutes to 3 hours using KTX or SRT.

 Local Transportation

-- City and Rural Buses: Most areas in Jeollanam-do are connected by city and rural buses, but service intervals can be long, so it's advisable to check the timetable in advance.
+- City and Rural Buses: Most areas in Jeonnam are connected by city and rural buses, but service intervals can be long, so it's advisable to check the timetable in advance.

 - Rental Car: Renting a car near KTX stations or airports is the most convenient way to travel freely to islands and mountainous areas.

-- Passenger Ferry: To go to various islands in Dadohae, you need to take a ferry from coastal ferry terminals in major ports like Mokpo, Yeosu, and Wando.
+- Passenger Ferry: To go to various islands of Dadohae, you must take a ferry from coastal passenger terminals in major ports like Mokpo, Yeosu, and Wando.

 Top 5-7 Attractions

-- Suncheonman National Garden & Suncheonman Bay Wetland: Korea's first national garden, where you can enjoy the outstanding natural scenery of one of the world's five largest coastal wetlands and gardens from various countries.
+- Suncheonman National Garden & Suncheonman Wetland: Korea's first national garden, where you can enjoy the outstanding natural scenery of one of the world's five major coastal wetlands along with gardens from various countries.

-- Hyangiram Hermitage in Yeosu: A hermitage on a cliff where the sunrise creates a spectacular view against the backdrop of the blue Southern Sea.
+- Hyangiram Hermitage, Yeosu: A hermitage on a cliff where the sunrise creates a spectacular view against the backdrop of the blue Southern Sea.

-- Juknokwon Bamboo Forest in Damyang: A representative healing spot where you can enjoy forest bathing while walking through dense bamboo groves.
+- Juknokwon Bamboo Forest, Damyang: A representative healing spot where you can enjoy bamboo forest bathing while walking through dense bamboo groves.

-- Boseong Green Tea Plantation: A picturesque place where endless green tea fields create a beautiful landscape.
+- Boseong Green Tea Plantation: A picturesque place where endless green tea fields unfold.

-- Shinan Purple Island: A unique island where the entire island is decorated in purple, selected as a UNWTO Best Tourism Village.
+- Sinan Purple Island: A unique island where the entire island is decorated in purple, selected as a UNWTO Best Tourism Village.

-- Daeheungsa Temple in Haenam: A millennium-old temple nestled within the splendid nature of Duryunsan Mountain, listed as a UNESCO World Cultural Heritage site.
+- Daeheungsa Temple, Haenam: A thousand-year-old temple nestled in the beautiful nature of Duryun-san, designated as a UNESCO World Cultural Heritage site.

-- Mokpo Marine Cable Car: Korea's longest cable car, crossing over the sea to offer panoramic views of Yudalsan Mountain and Dadohae.
+- Mokpo Marine Cable Car: Korea's longest cable car, crossing over the sea to offer panoramic views of Yudalsan Mountain and the Dadohae archipelago.

 - Damyang Tteokgalbi: Damyang's representative dish, loved by all ages, made from seasoned minced beef ribs grilled over charcoal.

-- Beolgyo Cockle Jeongsik: A delicacy where fresh and chewy cockles are boiled, seasoned, and grilled, offering a variety of flavors.
+- Beolgyo Cockle Set Meal: A delicacy where fresh and chewy cockles are boiled, seasoned, and grilled, offering a variety of flavors.

 Seasonal Recommendations

-- Spring (March-May): It's a great time to enjoy a vibrant spring flower trip, starting with the blooming plum blossoms of Gwangyang Maehwa Village and Gurye Sansuyu flowers.
+- Spring (March-May): It's great to enjoy a vibrant spring flower trip, starting with the blooming plum blossoms in Gwangyang Maehwa Village and sansuyu (cornelian cherry) flowers in Gurye.

-- Summer (June-August): Beat the summer heat by enjoying swimming at Boseong Yulpo Beach or the Jangheung Jeongnamjin Water Festival.
+- Summer (June-August): Beat the summer heat by swimming at Yulpo Beach in Boseong or enjoying the Jeongnamjin Jangheung Water Festival.

-- Autumn (September-November): The golden reed fields of Suncheonman Bay Wetland and the colorful autumn foliage of Baekyangsa Temple in Jangseong add to the deepening autumn ambiance.
+- Autumn (September-November): The golden reed beds of Suncheonman Wetland and the colorful autumn foliage of Baekyangsa Temple in Jangseong add to the deepening atmosphere of autumn.

-- Winter (December-February): It is recommended to conclude the year and watch the New Year's sunrise at Haenam Ttangkkeut Village, or admire the vibrant red camellia flowers on Odongdo Island in Yeosu.
+- Winter (December-February): It is recommended to conclude the year and watch the New Year's sunrise at Ttangkkeut Village in Haenam, or appreciate the red-blooming camellia flowers on Odongdo Island in Yeosu.

 Tips for Foreign Visitors

-- Language and Information: Major tourist attractions have good English information signs, but communication might be difficult at local bus terminals or small restaurants.
-It's advisable to prepare a translation app in advance.
+- Language and Information: Major tourist attractions have good English guide signs, but communication might be difficult at local bus terminals or small restaurants.
+It's a good idea to prepare a translation app in advance.

-- Payment: Credit card use is possible in most restaurants and shops, but cash may be required in traditional markets, small shops, or on rural buses.
+- Payment: Credit cards are accepted at most restaurants and shops, but cash may be needed at traditional markets, small shops, or on rural buses.

 - Transportation: Intercity buses and rural buses often have complex routes and announcements only in Korean, so KTX or rental car use is more recommended for foreign travelers.